the-turing-way/the-turing-way/README.md

 *The Turing Way is a book, a community and a global collaboration.*

 All stakeholders, including students, researchers, software engineers, project leaders and funding teams, are encouraged to use _The Turing Way_ to understand their roles and responsibility of reproducibility in data science.
-You can read the book [online](https://github.com/alan-turing-institute/the-turing-way), contribute to the project as described in our [contribution guidelines](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md) and re-use ([see the License](https://github.com/alan-turing-institute/the-turing-way/blob/master/LICENSE.md)).
+You can read the book [online](https://github.com/alan-turing-institute/the-turing-way), contribute to the project as described in our [contribution guidelines](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md) and re-use all materials([see the License](https://github.com/alan-turing-institute/the-turing-way/blob/master/LICENSE.md)).

 [![This is a screenshot of the online Turing Way book.
 It also shows one of the Turing Way illustrations at the beginning of the book.
 In this illustration, there is a road or path with shops for different data science skills.
 People can go in and out with their shopping cart and pick and choose what they need.](book/website/figures/README_imgs/README_book.png)](https://the-turing-way.netlify.app/welcome.html)